 One of the most difficult and emotionally trying times that a family can experience is the loss of a loved one.
 Even when this loss is due to a terminal disease or old age, the impact is often felt for years.
 When this loss is unexpected, however, the results can be catastrophic.

-Whenever a death is caused by an accident or intentional act that can be attributed to the actions of another party, the family of the deceased have the right to pursue a wrongful death lawsuit with the help of a dedicated attorney.
+Whenever a death is caused by an accident or intentional act that can be attributed to the actions of another party, the family of the deceased have the right to pursue a wrongful death lawsuit with the help of a dedicated personal injury attorney.
 A Chesterton wrongful death lawyer could work with the families of the recently deceased to pursue their cases in a compassionate but powerful manner.
 En Español.

 In most personal injury cases, the plaintiff in the case is the person who was injured.
 Of course, this cannot happen in a wrongful death claim, so Indiana law provides for alternate plaintiffs in the state’s wrongful death statute.
 Contained in Indiana Code 34-23-1-1, the statute explains that the personal representative of the deceased’s estate can serve as a plaintiff in a wrongful death claim.